eight857/GameWorks_NEW/HairWorks_Ue4_ReleaseNotes.md

 * HairWorks component now has right bounding box.
 * Fixed some problems when a HairWorks component is edited.
 * Fixed a bug that hair transform is sometimes wrong.
-* Fixed a bug that view frustum culling doesn??�t work.
+* Fixed a bug that view frustum culling doesn’t work.
 * Fixed a crash when the hair normal bone index is -1.
 * Fixed hair shadow bug on Pascal GPU.
 * Some refactoring of C++ and shader codes.